Vitamin B12 for plant-based kids. Why does it matter, where does it come from, and how much do children need? Here’s what you need to know.

 Vitamin B12 needs for children

-The requirements for vitamin B12 are small, but that doesn’t mean it’s not important to pay attention to where it comes from.
+Overall, the requirements for vitamin B12 are small, but that doesn’t mean it’s not important to pay attention to where it comes from.

 Furthermore, the absorption rate for vitamin B12 is fairly small, so doses significantly above the RDA are recommended to meet needs.